sapphirepp/sapphirepp/doc/pages/coding-conventions.md

    constant.
 For example, the following function should take its argument as a constant value:

-   @todo Find better example, maybe `PDESystem::create_lms_matrix`?

     ```cpp
-    template <unsigned int dim>
-    typename Triangulation<dim>::cell_iterator
+    std::vector<std::array<unsigned int, 3>>
+    sapphirepp::VFP::PDESystem::create_lms_indices(
-    CellAccessor<dim>::child(const unsigned int child_no)
+      const unsigned int expansion_order)
     {
       ...
-      return something;
+      return lms_indices;
     }
     ```

-    Here, the user calls `cell->child(3)`, for example.
-There really is no reason why the function would ever want to change the value of the `child_no` argument — so mark it as constant: this both helps the reader of the code understand that this is an input argument of the function for which we need not search below whether it is ever changed, and it helps the compiler help us find bugs if we ever accidentally change the value.
+    Here, the user calls `PDESystem::create_lms_indices(3)`, for example.
+There really is no reason why the function would ever want to change the value of the `expansion_order` argument — so mark it as constant: this both helps the reader of the code understand that this is an input argument of the function for which we need not search below whether it is ever changed, and it helps the compiler help us find bugs if we ever accidentally change the value.

 ## Documentation style {#coding-conventions-documentation}